lkodinsson/MARS/Fantasy/Spells.md

 Creatures fall prone when they fall asleep.

-When cast on creatures in combat, the active adrenaline in their body makes the sleep lasts for only 1 minute.
+When cast on creatures in combat, the active adrenaline in their body makes the sleep last for only 1 minute (10 rounds).
 Additionally, every round they get a chance to resist and wake from the sleep at the start of their turn (except for their first turn while asleep).
 Dealing damage to these creatures will automatically wake them.

 This spell's mana cost and difficulty increases by 2 for each additional creature you target.